 Air Battle Manager (ABM) Composite

-Combines scores from Verbal Analogies, Math Knowledge, Table Reading, Instrument Comprehension, Block Counting, and Aviation Information.
-ABMs control air operations from airborne command posts.
+This one draws from Verbal Analogies, Math Knowledge, Table Reading, Instrument Comprehension, Block Counting, and Aviation Information.
+That’s six subtests feeding one composite.
+ABMs run air operations from airborne command posts — it’s a demanding role and the composite reflects that.

 Academic Aptitude Composite